rengeln/StyledWidgets/README.md

 * The styling engine itself, which generates styles on-demand for widgets, and can refresh them in real-time when the style sheet is modified or swapped out.

+## Compatibility

+The current release is compatible with Unreal Engine 5.1.
+It can be made compatible with 5.0 through a small number of trivial modifications.

 ## Getting Started

 In the plugin's Content folder is an example widget, as well as a map which allows you to explore how the widget